Uchemantellem/Proj1-Win21/README.md

 # Proj1-Win21
-In this project you will create a TextAnalyzer program.
+In this project you will create a TextAnalyzer class.

 You will need to clone this repo to your local machine.